CKocoglu/Ckocoglu/README.md

 ### Hi there 👋

-💬 My name is Cihat and I'm currently working as a Analyst Developer at Hitit Computer Services.,
+💬 My name is Cihat and I'm currently working as a Analyst Developer at Hitit Computer Services.
+(Started at 01.01.2021),

 For detailed information please visit my <a href="https://Ckocoglu.github.io/" target="_blank">portfolio website.</a>